fpdo/command-line-deepl/README.md

 # Getting Started
 1. `pip install -r requirements.txt`.
 2. Create a `.env` file
-3. Head over to [DeepL](https://www.deepl.com/) create an accout, and copy your next API key.
+3. Head over to [DeepL](https://www.deepl.com/) create an account, and copy your new API key.
 4. Inside the `.env` file, create a variable called `API_KEY` and assign the key from #3.
   `API_KEY = "YOUR-API-KEY"`